Pet Safe Ice Melt and Other Winter Hazards for Pets Is Really Safe?

 Classic Rock Salt

-One of the most common is sodium chloride-based, which is basically rock salt.
-The term ‘rock salt’ is a bit misleading.
-It might sound safer but it’s not.
-In fact, exposure to rock's salt can quickly irritate your dog’s skin.
-It does take ingestion of a large amount of rock salt to lead to poisoning danger.
+One of the most common is sodium chloride-based, which is basically rock salt that melts ice.
+The term ‘rock salt' is a bit misleading.
+It might sound safer but it's not.
+Exposure to rock salt can quickly irritate your dog's skin.
+It does take ingestion of a large amount of rock salt to cause a poisoning danger.

 Ethylene glycol-based ice melts are extremely dangerous.
 They contain the same active ingredient as antifreeze which is deadly when ingested.
-Even ingestion of a small amount can rapidly lead to kidney failure and death.
+Even ingestion of a small amount by furry friends can rapidly cause kidney failure, gastrointestinal upset, stomach issues, and death if eaten.

-Pet safe ice melts are often made with a propylene glycol base.
-However, some brands use urea as the active ingredient which is relatively pet safe but not as effective as other types.
+Pet safe ice melts are often made with a propylene glycol base which is considered more gentle than other chemicals.
+Some brands use urea as the active ingredient which is relatively pet-safe but not as effective as other types.

-Propylene glycol is considered safe for dogs but can harm cats by impacting their red blood cell formation when ingested.
-Also, the ice melts are dangerous for goats, cows, and other ruminants because the urea can quickly lead to ammonia toxicosis due to the fermentation process of the grazer’s digestive tract.
+Even though the ice melt is considered safe for canines it can harm cats by impacting their red blood cell formation when swallowed.
+Also, the ice melts are dangerous for goats, cows, and other animals, especially ruminants who consume vegetation and grass, because the urea can quickly cause ammonia toxicosis due to the fermentation process of the grazer's digestive tract.

 Calcium Chloride